Visiting a patient

 Sending flowers and gifts

-You can send flowers and gifts to a patient through our on-site Zouki gift shops, through a local courier/florist or you can deliver them yourself.
+You can send flowers and gifts to a patient through our on-site Zouki gift shops and GIGIL Cafe, through a local courier/florist or you can deliver them yourself.
 Contact GIGIL Cafe for more information on (03) 8572 3133.

-Flowers and gifts can be delivered during the following hours:
+We accept flowers and gift deliveries during the following hours:

 - Monash Children’s Hospital Clayton: 8am-8pm